 Below you'll find a list of the languages we currently teach, and the programs you can follow through those languages.
-All students who major in a departmental program earn the same degree (Languages, Cultures, and International Studies), with a variety of specializations.
-We use the term 'major' below as shorthand for "you can earn a specialization in this as a major in Languages, Cultures, and International Studies".
+All students who major in one of our programs earn the same degree (Languages, Cultures, and International Studies), with a variety of specializations.
+We use the term “major” below as shorthand for "you can earn a specialization in this as a major in Languages, Cultures, and International Studies."
 It's not quite as confusing as it sounds . . .

 American Sign Language

-Minor (Chinese or East Asian Civilization), major in East Asian Languages & Cultures, International Studies, or FLIT.
+Minor (Chinese or East Asian Civilization), major in East Asian Language & Culture, International Studies, or FLIT.

 Minor, major in German, International Studies, or FLIT